Traffic Patterns in Las Vegas, Nevada

 Tourists, however, are one of Las Vegas’ biggest concerns.
 The tourists keep things moving at a much slower pace since most visitors do not know their way around the city or the freeway systems as well as locals.
 So while they’re taking pictures, looking at the majestic lights, and figuring out which exit to take, tourists inadvertently slow down traffic throughout Las Vegas.

 Over the past 40 years, the population in Las Vegas has increased more than anyone would have expected.
-With more than 2 million residents, Las Vegas is quickly becoming one of the most populated cities in the United States.
 And with such growth, the traffic seems to be getting worse as Vegas has seen a rising number of car accidents.

 Rush Hour in Las Vegas